 Student Registration and Next Steps

-Register online for a residential program
+Register online for a virtual program

 - Returning users will need the account email and password